U.N. aviation body to probe Belarus plane grounding, first report due by June 25

 A separate 1971 Montreal treaty to which Belarus is also a party outlaws the seizure of aircraft or knowingly communicating false information in a way that endangers aircraft safety.

-Reporting by David Ljunggren in Ottawa and Conor Humphries in DublinAdditional reporting by Tim Hepher in Paris, Andrius Sytas in Vilnius, Allison Lampert in Montreal and Tracy Rucinski in Chicago;Editing by Pravin Char and Matthew Lewis
+Reporting by David Ljunggren in Ottawa and Conor Humphries in DublinAdditional reporting by Tim Hepher in Paris, Andrius Sytas in Vilnius, Allison Lampert in Montreal, Tracy Rucinski in Chicago and Jamie Freed in Sydney;Editing by Pravin Char, Matthew Lewis and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.